Codium-ai/pr-agent/docs/docs/tools/implement.md

 ## Overview

-The `implement` tool automatically generates implementation code based on PR review suggestions.
+The `implement` tool converts human code review discussions and feedback into ready-to-commit code changes.
-It combines LLM capabilities with PR review suggestions to help developers implement code changes quickly and with confidence.
+It leverages LLM technology to transform PR comments and review suggestions into concrete implementation code, helping developers quickly turn feedback into working solutions.

 ## Usage Scenarios

-### 1. For Reviewers
+### For Reviewers

 Reviewers can request code changes by: <br>
 1. Selecting the code block to be modified. <br>